Why I Love PicMonkey.com, Plus Tips For Using It

 A very useful function that I use all the time is the "Resize" function at the bottom of the "Basic Edits."
 Just click on it and you can make your photo whatever size you need!
 Very useful for websites!

 So I guess you could say I am a PicMonkey addict now!
 Try it and I bet you will be too!
-And one more little hint.
-You can use it for free and most of the features are included.
 But a few of the fonts and effects are premium so you have to pay extra for those.
 Well I wanted them for a project so I signed up for one month only ($5) so I could make some cool designs.
-Then I reverted back to the free version.
-A few days later PicMonkey sent me an email asking me why I cancelled the paid version and one of the answers you could pick was "It costs too much."
+Then I reverted back.
+A few days later PicMonkey sent me an email asking me why I cancelled the premium version and one of the answers you could pick was "It costs too much."
 That's what I picked and then they offered it to me for $33 a year, or less than $3 a month.
-So if you want the paid version, that's how you can get it for less.
+So if you want the premium version, that's how you can get it for less.
 Try it for a month at $5 and then cancel.
 I love bargains, don't you?
 Thank you PicMonkey!

 *Of course, this may have been a one time offer, I can't promise that the offer will always be there.
 But it doesn't hurt to try, does it?